De30/grafana/docs/sources/dashboards/playlist.md

 1. From the Dashboards submenu, click **Playlists**.
 1. Next to the playlist you want to share, click **Start playlist**.
-1. In the dropdown, right click the view mode you prefer.
+1. Select the view mode you prefer.
 1. Click **Copy Link Address** to copy the URL to your clipboard.

         Example: The URL for the first playlist on the Grafana Play site in Kiosk mode will look like this: